Our topmost choices for the best Brooks overpronation shoes:

 — Brooks Glycerin GTS 19 —

-The Glycerin GTS 19 is the most cushioned shoe of Brooks.
+The Glycerin GTS 19 is the most cushioned Brooks shoe.
 Although the toe box is not as roomy as the Adrenaline GTS, many runners prefer it because of the softer locked-in fit and plusher cushioning.
 It also has the GuideRails support system, designed to guide the foot back to its neutral position should it deviate from the perfect route.

 Brooks Glycerin GTS 19 has a soft upper that feels more premium than its predecessor.
 It has DNA LOFT midsole foam cushioning, the softest foam with long-lasting cushioning, and a responsive ride.
 The midfoot also offers plenty of cushioning that aids in smooth transitions as you run.
-This shoe replaces the models of Brooks Transcend.
+This shoe replaces the Brooks Transcend models.

 — Brooks Levitate GTS 5 —